-In the photo, student officers from the virtual company, Resha Hemp, pose with Rubin books of templates provided as ebooks inside the Emerge with Rubin online program.
+In the photo, student officers from the virtual company, Resha Hemp, pose with Rubin books of templates provided as ebooks inside the Emerge online program.
 Stockdale High School’s CTE classes rely on Emerge to help students communicate with business professionals.

 At Rubin Education, we teach students practical employability skills they can apply in the real world.